nghi-truyen/deeppick/README.md

 conda activate venv
 python run.py --mode=mode --data_augmentation --data_dir=raw/data --label_list=raw/label_time.csv
 ```
-where `mode` is either `train` (for generating a train test), or `test` (for generating test set).
+where `mode` is either `train` (for generating train test), or `test` (for generating test set).
 The action `--data_augmentation` used in order to increase the size of train or test set.
-We can further add the action `--plot_figure` and the parameter `--plot_rate` in order to verify the data preprocessing results.
+We can further add the action `--plot_figure` and set a value for the parameter `--plot_rate` in order to verify the data preprocessing results.

 - For generating unlabeled data (for prediction):
 ```